 CBDC Central PEI is proud to be part of an Atlantic Canada network of 41 CBDC's.
-For 26 years now we have fostered entrepreneurship and together with our economic development partners assisted in the growth of the Prince Edward Island economy.
-We will continue to impact job growth and retention by way of providing access to capital to new business start ups and business expansions, counselling businesses and offering business skills development training to entrepreneurs in our service area.
+For 27 years now we have fostered entrepreneurship development and together with our economic development partners assisted in the growth of the Prince Edward Island economy.
+Our goal is to continue to impact job growth and retention by way of providing access to capital to new business start ups and business expansions, counselling businesses and offering business skills development training to entrepreneurs in our service area.

-CBDC Central PEI is proud of our contribution to the Island's economy and the development and growth of Island entrepreneurs.
-We strive to ensure as a community development lender we are different from traditional lenders and that our differences are evident to our clients.
+CBDC Central PEI each year makes and impressive contribution to the Island's economy and to the development and growth of Island entrepreneurs.
+We strive to ensure as a community development lender we are different from traditional lenders.
+Positive feedback for our clients makes note we are indeed non-traditional and we have made access to capital less challenging and more expedient.

-- Approved and disbursed 662 of 806 loan applications received for a total of \$18,604,492 - Levered another \$8,081,720 - Directly impacted 3,828 jobs in the communities we serve in 1,197 businesses - Provided business counselling and business skills development training to hundreds of entrepreneurs - As a non-traditional high risk character lender we have been able to retain loan write offs in the 7.0% range. - 46% of loans approved and disbursed were directed to the Service/Retail sector of the Island's business community.
+- Approved and disbursed 694 of 837 loan applications received for a total of \$19,983,492 - Levered another \$9,927,892 - Directly impacted 3,940 jobs in the communities we serve in 1,229 businesses - Provided business counselling and business skills development training to hundreds of entrepreneurs - As a non-traditional high risk character lender loan 'write-offs' in the past year as a percentage of loans approved and disbursed was 2.16% - 45% of loans approved and disbursed were directed to the Service/Retail sector of the Island's business community.
 This is a sector that faces many challenges in accessing capital.

-We live in a global economy and year after year we recognize that we are not isolated from events that take place around the world.
+We live in a global economy and we recognize that we are not isolated from events that take place around the world.
 These events can have both positive and negative impacts on our local business community.
 This new reality is a challenge that the business world must rise to and manage.
-We need to remain positive and transition these challenges into opportunities.
-We are confident that the strong and diverse business climate on the Island will ensure a positive future for small business growth and the welfare of all Islanders.
+Despite a number of negative global set backs in the past year; Prince Edward Island has been most fortunate to be recognized as a leader in economic growth and immigration.
+We are confident this positive provincial report card (our Premier says PEI is on a tare) will positively impact business growth and opportunities in the new year.